Behavioral Weight Loss Tips

 Ask yourself, “What can I do to improve my environment and my lifestyle for weight loss?”
 If you do that and follow our weight loss tips, you'll have an effective plan that will sustain you hour-by-hour, day-by-day, week-by-week.

-Behavioral weight loss tips -- people, and food
+Behavioral weight loss tips about people and food

 Until you reach your weight loss goal, adopt a weight loss plan.
 It's also important to have a weight maintenance plan for when you have reached your desired percentage of body fat.